-- Mr. MC, the former manager of the Candlewood Suites Hotel in Mt.
-Laurel, testified as a Government witness.
-He stated that, although a reservation was made for the appellant, he never showed up and it was cancelled.
-However on cross-examination, he indicated he may have seen the appellant at the hotel:
+Mr. MC, the former manager of the Candlewood Suites in Mt.
+Laurel, NJ, testified as a Government witness.
+He stated that, although a reservation was made for the appellant, he never checked into the hotel, and the reservation was cancelled.
+During cross-examination, Mr. MC did, however, indicate he may have seen the appellant at the hotel:

-- Q. Mr. [MC], you also testified at an Article 32[, UCMJ, 10 U.S.C. § 832,] hearing in this case.
+- Q [Defense Counsel].
+Mr. [MC], you also testified at an Article 32 hearing in this case.
 It was a hearing prior-back in December?

 - A. Yes.

 - Q. And you saw [the appellant] at that time?

 - A. Yes I did.

 - Q. You actually recognized him?

 - A. You guys indicated to me who he was.

 - Q. Do you remember talking to us at your house; I think it was last week?

 - A. Uh-huh.

 - Q. And we discussed, and you mentioned recognizing [the appellant] from the hotel?

 - A. I remember the conversation, yes.

 - Q. You remember telling us that you recognized him from the hotel?

 - A. I may have recognized him or I may have seen him.

 - Q. May have seen him at the hotel?

 - A. Yeah I may have seen him.